Fiserv/point-design-system/docs/design-files/modal.md

 1. <b>Regular:</b> Used to display a basic modal with the header, body, and call-to-action buttons (CTAs).
 2. <b>Regular with content container:</b> The same as a Regular Modal.
 Designers can use this to indicate that there will be customized content in the body section.
 3. <b>Mobile:</b> Regular modal designed for mobile.
-4. <b>Skeleton:</b> A Skeleton is a low-fidelity visual placeholder that represents the loading of interface elements before they are displayed on the page.
-It is also great for designers to use for ideation in their designs.

 <br>